Trisha1212/Ansible/README.md

 - https://github.com/Trisha1212/Ansible/blob/vagrant/Vagrantfile
 - Copy Vagrantfile in your system and run `vagrant up`
 - Check with `vboxmanage list runningvms`
+` vagrant up`
+This should start three vm's with hostnames acs, web and db (Open the vagrant file to see detailed configuration for the VMs) `vagrant status`
+This should list the vm's upped by the Vagrantfile in current directory.
+`vagrant ssh name`
+name is one of the list of names returned from vagrant status command

 # Install Ansible
 ## ACS SERVER